Bhejazi/surface-smoothing/README.md

 # Surface smoothing
-This program takes as input a '.stl' file of a rough surface mesh and returns a smoothed surface mesh.
+This program takes as input a `.stl` file of a rough surface mesh and returns a smoothed surface mesh.

 ## Installation
 Clone the repository (or download it's contents manually):